Reality Lab 2.0

 Participants are invited to use the labs in advance of the EASA Commons main event.
 Alongside desk spaces we are also running commoning workshops, which are events and workshops that provide a more structured and concentrated period.

-You can apply to express interest by emailing us.
-Including the dates you want to come and do some research or activities, and the scope of your interests.
+You can apply to express interest by emailing us at firstname.lastname@example.org, including the dates you want to come and do some research or activities, and the scope of your interests.

 Although the common reality desks are more of a platform for autonomous work and research.
 We aim to be supportive, connect our residents with a local level ‘buddy’ who is a local easian that can answer any queries, or join you for drinks in the evenings.
 Our buddies will be working or studying and may not always be present, but they will try their best to help where they can.